slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 - Bad friends will prevent you from having good friends.
 - You only grow apart from people who don’t grow.

+> *"Brothers love each other when they are equally rich."
+-- vox populi*

 > *"Don’t make a man feel too indebted to you.
 With many persons it is not necessary to do more than overburden them with favours to lose them altogether: they cannot repay you, and so they retire, preferring rather to be enemies than perpetual debtors."
 -- Balthasar Gracian [1601]*